Gary Brewer: Biography

+His grandfather Finley J. Brewer Sr. performed with the Carter Family, and his father Finley J. Brewer Jr. (aka Jim Brewer) has played since 1950.
+Sometimes Jim haa performed with his son Gary and Gary’s sons Wayne and Mason.

 Brewer played rock music until he began playing acoustic guitar while recuperating from an auto accident.
 That was when he and two friends formed the bluegrass group Kentucky Ramblers in 1979.

 In 1994, Brewer was invited to participate in Bill and James Monroe’s “Father and Son” Winter Tour.

 Released in 1995, Brewer's album Guitar also features Bill Monroe, Ron Stewart, Larry Sparks, and Josh Graves on a set of instrumentals.

 Brewer released Jimmy Martin Songs For Dinner in 1999, with assistance from J. D. Crowe, Larry Stephenson, Doyle Lawson, Bobby Hicks, Terry Eldredge, Terry Smith, and Art Stamper.
 The title song on this tribute to Jimmy Martin was written by Tom T. Hall specifically for this album.

 Strictly Bluegrass Festival

 In 1989, Brewer worked with the Louisville mayor's office to launch the Strictly Bluegrass bluegrass festival held at the Iroquois Amphitheater and later moved to New Albany, Indiana.